Women's Cancer Facts: National

 *If a person chooses to be screened with a test other than colonoscopy, any abnormal test result should be followed up with colonoscopy.

-If you are at high risk of colon cancer based on family history or other factors, you may need to start testing before age 45.
-Talk to a health care provider about your risk for colon cancer to know when you should start testing.
+People at high risk of colorectal cancer based on family and/or personal history or other factors may need to: start screening before age 45, be screened more often, or get specific tests.
+Talk to a health care provider about your risk for colorectal cancer to know when you should start testing.

-Endometrial cancer (cancer of the lining of the uterus) occurs most often in women age 55 and older.
-Taking estrogen without progesterone and taking tamoxifen for breast cancer treatment or to lower breast cancer risk can increase a woman’s chance for this cancer.
+Endometrial cancer is a cancer of the endometrium (the inner lining of the uterus).
+The risk of endometrial cancer increases as a woman gets older.
+Things that affect hormone levels, like taking estrogen without progesterone and taking tamoxifen for breast cancer treatment or to lower breast cancer risk can increase a woman’s chance of getting this cancer.
 Having an early onset of menstrual periods, late menopause, a history of infertility, or not having children can increase the risk, too.
-Women with a personal or family history of hereditary non-polyposis colon cancer (HNPCC) or polycystic ovary syndrome (PCOS), or those who are obese are also more likely to have endometrial cancer.
+Women with a personal or family history of hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome) or polycystic ovary syndrome (PCOS), or those who are obese, also have a higher risk for getting endometrial cancer.
+Women who have had breast cancer or ovarian cancer may also have an increased risk of endometrial cancer.

 What you can do

-The American Cancer Society also recommends that women who have or are likely to have hereditary non-polyposis colon cancer (HNPCC) be offered yearly testing with an endometrial biopsy by age 35.
-This applies to women known to carry HNPCC-linked gene mutations, women who are likely to carry such mutations (those who know the mutation runs in their families), and women from families with a tendency to get colon cancer where genetic testing has not been done.
+The American Cancer Society also recommends that women who have or are likely to have hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome) be offered yearly testing with an endometrial biopsy starting at age 35.

 What you can do

-If you are a current or former smoker aged 55 to 74 years and in fairly good health, you might benefit from screening for lung cancer with a yearly low-dose CT scan (LDCT).
 The American Cancer Society recommends screening for certain people at higher risk for lung cancer.
-Talk to a health care provider about your risk of lung cancer, and about the possible benefits, limits, and harms of getting tested for early lung cancer.
+If you are a current or former smoker ages 55 to 74 and in fairly good health, you might benefit from screening for lung cancer with a yearly low-dose CT scan.
+Talk to a health care provider about your risk for lung cancer, how you can quit smoking if you still smoke, the possible benefits, limits, and harms of lung cancer screening. and where you can get screened.

 What you can do

-A Pap test can find changes in the cervix that can be treated before they become cancer.
-The Pap test is also very good at finding cervical cancer early, when it can often be cured.
-The American Cancer Society recommends the following:
+Having regular Pap tests can help find changes in the cervix that can be treated before they become cancer.
+The Pap test is also very good at finding cervical cancer early, when it’s small, has not spread, and might be easier to treat.

 Some women – because of their history – may need to be tested more often.
-They should talk to a health care provider about their history.
+They should talk to a health care provider about their history and risk for cervical cancer.

 What you can do

-Most skin cancers can be prevented by limiting exposure to ultraviolet (UV) rays from the sun and other sources like tanning beds.
+The most important way to lower your risk of most skin cancers is limiting exposure to UV rays from the sun and other sources like tanning beds.
 When outside, try to stay in the shade, especially during the middle of the day.
-If you’re going to be in the sun, wear hats with brims, long-sleeve shirts, sunglasses, and use broad-spectrum sunscreen with an SPF of 30 or higher on all exposed skin.
+If you’re going to be in the sun, wear hats with brims, long-sleeve shirts, sunglasses, and use broad-spectrum sunscreen with an SPF of at least 30 on all exposed skin.
 If you have children, protect them from the sun and don’t let them get sunburned.
 Do not use tanning beds or lamps.

 Be aware of all moles and spots on your skin, and report any changes to a health care provider right away.
-Have a skin exam done during your regular health check-ups.
+You should ask about having a skin exam done during your regular health check-ups.

-Ovarian cancer is more likely to occur as women get older.
-Women who have never had children, who have unexplained infertility, or who had their first child after age 30 may be at increased risk for this cancer.
+Although ovarian cancer can occur at any age, it is more likely to occur as women get older.
+Women who have never had children, or who had their first child after age 35 may be at increased risk for this cancer.
 Women who have used estrogen alone as hormone replacement therapy are also at increased risk.
-Women with a personal or family history of hereditary non-polyposis colon cancer (HNPCC), ovarian cancer, or breast cancer are more likely to have this disease.
-But women who don’t have any of these conditions can still get ovarian cancer.
+Women with a personal or family history of hereditary non-polyposis colorectal cancer (HNPCC or Lynch Syndrome), ovarian cancer, or breast cancer are more likely to have a higher risk for ovarian cancer.
+But women who don’t have any of these conditions or risk factors can still get ovarian cancer.

 What you can do